 Of course if you already have an accountant or access to a CPA, they are your best avenues for advice.
 If not, we have partnered with The Nanny Tax Company (www.nannytaxprep.com); (800) 747-9826 and WBC Members can contact them for some information and advice concerning Nanny Taxes.
 That is ALL that they do!
 In addition, WBC members get access to special, discounted pricing for filing of their quarterly State taxes.
 WBC will generate a W-2 and your Schedule H for every Caregiver you have hired and paid thru our system.

 Or stated another way, Can the IRS catch me if I have not paid nanny taxes?
-YES.
-There are several ways you can be "caught" by the IRS.

 There is no statute of limitations for failing to report and pay federal payroll taxes.